luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 Change preview
 ##############

-To see other previews from the device, you can use preview switcher that is visible in the top-left section of the GUI
+To see other previews from the device, you can use the preview switcher that is visible in the top-left section of the GUI

 .. image:: https://user-images.githubusercontent.com/5244214/141984256-4f9b9479-0907-4b04-bfcd-aae15ac28a0a.png
   :alt: preview selector location